wandb/mintlifytest/claude/README_vale_automation.md

 This will:
 - Apply automated fixes to all remaining files
 - Commit bulk changes
-- Push branch and create pull request
+- Push changes to current branch

 ### Manual Workflow (No Claude CLI)